-If you continue to work during your notice period, you should be aware that your notice period is suspended in the event of annual holidays, sickness, maternity leave or separation, birth leave, adoption leave, time credit for thematic leave, compensatory rest, economic unemployment and temporary unemployment due to bad weather or 'corona' force majeure.
+If your employer chooses to require you to serve notice, you should be aware that your notice period is suspended in the event of annual holidays, sickness, maternity leave, birth leave, adoption leave, time credit (only in the event of complete suspension of benefits), thematic leave (only in the event of complete suspension of benefits), compensatory rest, leave for compelling reasons and temporary unemployment.
 This means that your notice period stops during these periods and starts again when you return.
 The end of the notice period is therefore postponed.

-ABSENCE TO LOOK FOR A NEW JOB (SOLICITATION LEAVE)
+ABSENCE TO LOOK FOR A NEW JOB

-You have the right to be absent from work, with continued pay, to look for a new job (see resignation sheet).
-For the period preceding the last 26 weeks, you are entitled to only one half-day of authorised absence.
+You have the right to be absent from work, with full pay, to look for a new job.
+For the period corresponding to the last 26 weeks of notice, you may be absent from work one day or two half-days per week.
+For the period before the last 26 weeks, you are entitled to only one half-day's absence per week.
 The duration of this solicitation leave is prorated if you work part-time.
 It cannot be carried over from one week to the next, unless the employer agrees.